A convolution method for numerical solution of backward stochastic differential equations: Extensions

 if $\psi(\nu) = \sigma(t_i,x) (\alpha + {\bf i} \nu) \phi_i(\nu - {\bf i}\alpha,x)$.
 Whenever the forward coefficients $a$ and $\sigma$ depend on the state variable $x$, a matrix multiplication in required to perform the DFTs.

-Also, the convolution method can be used to compute conditional expectations under general L\'evy processes as in \citet{lordal:2008}.
+Also, the convolution method can be used to compute conditional expectations under general L\'evy processes as in \cite{lordal:2008} which focuses on American option pricing under L\'evy processes.
 Indeed, the independence of increments and the availability of the characteristic function are the only requirements to apply the method.
-The convolution method may also serve as a numerical method for partial differential integral equations (PIDE) under a L\'evy process.
+The convolution method may also serve as a numerical method for partial differential integral equations (PIDE) under a L\'evy process similar to \cite{lordal:2008}.